FRS 101 Reduced Disclosure Framework

 FRS 101 v FRS 102

 This article examines fundamental accounting differences between FRS 101 and FRS 102 on loans, leases and revenue recognition.
 Contains examples.

 This article examines they key differences between FRS 101 accounts and recognition requirements in IFRS, with examples.

 The main reason for applying FRS 101 is to take advantage of the reduced disclosures compared to IFRS.
 This article looks at some of the disclosure exemptions in detail in order to understand how the exemptions are used in practice.

 FRS 101 is now well established in the UK as a way of applying the recognition and measurement principles of IFRS without needing to give many of the complex disclosures.
 This article looks at who can use FRS 101, why a qualifying entity might choose to apply it, as well as some of the challenging areas.

-Find out more about how you can borrow books from the ICAEW Library or get articles and documents sent to you by email, post or fax.
+Find out more about how you can borrow books from the ICAEW Library or get articles and documents sent to you by email or post.

 Get an opinion from the experts.
 Our experienced technical advisors can help you with your UK GAAP questions and offer practical advice.
 Call the advisory helpline on +44 (0)1908 248 250.

 Find out more about the Technical and ethics advisory helpline, including our opening hours.